 No way, Sherlock, she will find that man as early as possible.

 The earlier, the better, and she will get into her son's smooth sailing ruling the day the male lead destroys the Adiand Empire.
-Even if she is not the Ett in the book, they share something about treating children.
+Even if she is not the Ett in the book, they share similarity about not knowing how to treat a child.

-If that happens, It will repeat itself, and then she'll die at his hands, Guren dies from the male lead's hand, and a new empire is born.
+If that happens, it will repeat itself, and then she'll die at his hands, Guren dies from the male lead's hand, and a new empire is born.
+The female lead and the male lead lives happily ever after.

 The end of a new beginning.